streamlit/docs/content/streamlit-cloud/manage-your-app/edit-your-app.md

    ![Adding a devcontainer file to your repository](/images/streamlit-community-cloud/workspace-app-edit-preparing.png)

 3. Click "**Create codespace**" to confirm the creation of a codespace on your account.
-Read more about [GitHub Codespaces](https://github.com/features/codespaces) the learn about monthly limits for free use and paid plans.
+Read more about <a href="https://github.com/features/codespaces" target="_blank">GitHub Codespaces</a> to learn about monthly limits for free use and paid plans.

    ![Create your GitHub Codespace](/images/streamlit-community-cloud/deploy-codespaces-2.png)